LiranManzouri/Advanced-Programming-1-Exercise-2/README.md

 # Advanced Programming 1 - Exercise 2

 In order to run the project, you will need to save an empty "bin" directory and a "classified.csv" file (in that names), like we've seen in exercise 1 in the directory you are in at the time you run the project.
+We already have this classified.csv file in GitHub, but if you would like to use new file, just do what mentioned above.
 Next, you'll need to open 2 terminals, in each you'll need to move into the directory where the code files + the classified.csv file are in.
 One terminal for the server, which the compile command and the run command in it are:
 Compile command - "g++ -std=c++11 Server/\*.cpp Server/\*.h \*.cpp \*.h -o bin/Server.out".
-Run command - "./bin/Server.out"
+Run command - "
+./bin/Server.out"
 .
 The second terminal is for the client, which the compile command and the run command in it are:
 Compile command - "g++ -std=c++11 Client/\*.cpp Client/\*.h *.cpp \*.h -o bin/Client.out".
-Run command - "./bin/Client.out"
+Run command - "
-.
+./bin/Client.out".

 # Shortcut for compilation and running commands